Phone toll-free at 1-888-433-1011

 Why do I need to apostille my Canadian document?

-The three steps to apostille a Canadian document
+The steps to apostille a Canadian document

 What to watch for when getting an apostille on a Canadian document